thammo4/uvatradier/README.md

 # uvatradier

-`uvatradier` is a comprehensive Python package designed to interact with the Tradier API.
+`uvatradier` is a Python package that serves as a wrapper for the Tradier brokerage API.
 This package simplifies the process of making API requests, handling responses, and performing various trading and account management operations.

 ## Features